backdrop-contrib/custom_search/README.md

 Custom Search
 =============

-This module alters the default search box in many ways.
-If you need to have options available like in advanced search, but directly in the search box, this module is for you.
+This module provides new custom search blocks.
+If you need to have options available like in advanced search, but directly in the search block, this module is for you.

 Backdrop port status
 --------------------

-At this point, this is a basic port.
+This is a port of my Custom Search module for Drupal 7.
-Config system conversion is on the way.
+Config system conversion has been done for the core module.
+Custom Search Blocks submodule is not needed anymore, because the new Layout module allows multiple blocks from the same module now.
+Custom Search Taxonomy has been merged into the main module.
+Custom Search Internationalization blocks is still waiting to see if the Drupal i18n module will be ported to Backdrop or not, or if another solution is found.

 Basic options
 -------------